aravt-mn/markdown-pdf/README.md

 # Javascript MD to PDF converter

-Javascript converter for md files to single pdf book. source files are in MD files are in docs folder
+Javascript converter for md files to single pdf book. source MD files are located in docs folder

 ### Prerequisites